1995parham/dotfiles/README.md

 ### Workspace

-Never close emacs, just use workspace to manage your work.
+Never close Emacs, just use workspace to manage your work.
 To work with workspace just start with `SPACE-TAB`.

 ## Windows as Virtual Machine

-Windows has some softwares that you don't have on linux, software likes [JumpDesktop](https://jumpdesktop.com/), [Microsoft Office](https://www.office.com/), etc.
-I need to use these softwares and because of that, I always install Windows using [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) on host machine.
+Because there are software applications like [JumpDesktop](https://jumpdesktop.com/) and [Microsoft Office](https://www.office.com/) that are only available on Windows, I install Windows using [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) on my host machine in order to use them.

 ### What we need to do after installation?